 Don’t buy The Black Album!

-The songs were written in 1987 after the Sign O’ The Times sessions, but the release was recalled from sale one week before the album’s intended debut (8 December 1987) – Prince citing it was “evil” due to its excessive eroticism and violent undertone of the lyrics (Warner Bros. doubting it’s sales potential).
-Prince hastily wrote a more enlightened replacement album, Lovesexy (When 2 R In Love is the sole survivor from The Black Album and was transferred to Lovesexy).
+Although its tracks are unremarkable the album entered into music legend, purely for not going on sale.
+The Black Album was withdrawn just one week before its intended debut (8 December 1987) – Prince citing it was “evil” due to its excessive eroticism and violent undertone in the lyrics (and Warner Bros. doubting its sales potential).
+Prince hastily wrote a more enlightened replacement album, Lovesexy.
+When 2 R In Love, the sole survivor from The Black Album, was transferred to Lovesexy.

 - All Instruments